Few Of My Expectations Were Ideally Met — Now What?

-- First I’ll take a well-earned month’s vacation to launch and handy-work my 30′ sailboat in Toronto harbour.
+- First, I’ll take a well earned month’s vacation to launch and handy-work my 30′ sailboat in Toronto harbour.

 WHACK!
-Stage left comes the biggest sucker punch and reality check the universe can deliver
+Stage left comes the biggest sucker punch and reality check the universe can deliver.

-Here’s how it really played out……
+Here’s how it played out;

-- Then August and September were spent developing new (hit and miss) friendships while contemplating the meaning of life as I struggled with the perceived loss from being handed the end of the opportunity to continue being part of a national cause driven organization.
+- Then August and September were spent developing new (hit and miss) friendships while contemplating the meaning of life as I struggled with the perceived loss from being handed the end of the opportunity to continue being part of a national cause-driven organization.

 Another 10 points for living life with zeal but another zero points for good economics.

 - The next two months spent taking specialized interest courses, studying, and allowing myself to get sucked into every distraction that came my way.

 - Meanwhile, I was in serious denial over what seemed like a debilitating depression that could only be soothed by social media; self-inflicted make pretends busyness and a big tub of chocolate ice cream. — What was happening to me!?

 Yup, I was having a massive pity-party.
 There were days within the first six months after receiving my severance package, whereby I could not even move off the couch.
 Fear, perceived loss, anger and confusion were all getting the better of me like the nasty flu the day before Christmas!